 Here at Dancing Moon Press we’ve compiled several WEBSITES OF INTEREST for past, current and potential Dancing Moon Press clients.
 Since most of our business comes from Oregon, the list begins with region-specific info.
-We will be posting additional publishing, marketing and publicity ideas on a regular basis.

 Oregon Literary Coalition.